Exchange Accounting Reconciliation

 A condensed version of the example above, focusing on the Discounts, Returns, and Net Sales totals.

-Discounts The example merchant spent $68 in discounts for this order.
-The Loop Discount applied to the new exchange order (cell G6) is cancelled out by the positive discount adjustment from Loop's Sales Adjustment Report (cell G9), so the only discount left is the original one the merchant gave.
+Discounts: The example merchant spent $68 in discounts for this order.
+The Loop Discount applied to the new exchange order (cell G6) is cancelled out by the positive discount adjustment from Loop's Sales Adjustment report (cell G9), so the only discount left is the original one the merchant gave.

-Returns The example merchant returned $148 to the customer.
+Returns: The example merchant returned $148 to the customer.
 The negative return adjustment on Loop's report cancels out Shopify's positive return order adjustment (cell H5), leaving a negative value for the amount of the return by itself.

-Net Sales The example merchant gained $272 in net sales.
+Net Sales: The example merchant gained $272 in net sales.
 They did not lose sales on the return because that return money was redirected to the exchange order instead of a refund.

 Can I change the numbers directly in Shopify?
 At this time, merchants cannot change figures directly in Shopify.
 They must export the reports and reconcile them externally in Excel or a similar platform.
 Loop cannot edit the Shopify reports directly.

-Please reach out to support@loopreturns.com with additional questions.
+Please contact support@loopreturns.com with additional questions.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.